When is Enola Holmes' Netflix release date? See the trailer for Millie Bobby Brown's Sherlock film

 Millie Bobby Brown stars as Sherlock Holmes' detective sister in this Netflix flick.

-While iconic detective Sherlock isn’t the focus of this Netflix film, Cavill recently told Radio Times that the Sherlock Holmes has been “softened” by his younger sister in the film and is different from “what we may see as the traditional misogynistic genius”.
+While Sherlock isn’t the focus of this Netflix film, Cavill recently told Radio Times that his Sherlock Holmes has been “softened” by his younger sister in the film and is different from “what we may see as the traditional misogynistic genius”.

 Read on for everything we know so far about Enola Holmes.